louieyan/r4ds-exercise-solutions/transform.md

 I would expect that the air time is the difference between the arrival and departure times, `air_time =  arr_time - dep_time`.

-To check this, I need to first convert the times to a form more ammenable to arithmetic using the same calculations as in the previous exercise.
+To check this, I need to first convert the times to a form more amenable to arithmetic using the same calculations as in the previous exercise.

 ```r